 All Sovrin Governance Framework documents are open to public review and comment.
 Every official approved PDF version above includes a link to a living community version listed at the bottom of this page.
 These are hosted as Google docs where anyone can add comments or make suggestions.

 Please be judicious when you post—hundreds of hours have gone into these documents, and all comments or suggestions will be reviewed by SGFWG members, so we appreciate thoughtful and deliberate contributions.

 Please note that the Sovrin Foundation is a non-profit public trust organization, so any contributions become part of the Sovrin public trust.
 We are happy to provide acknowledgement of valuable contributions.

 The SGFWG is always open to new participants.
 There is no membership requirement other than a genuine interest in decentralized governance for a global public utility for self-sovereign identity.
 Background in technical, legal, or business policy development is a bonus.
-Please contact us if you would like to contribute to this work.
+Please visit the Sovrin Governance Framework Working Group meeting page or contact us directly if you would like to contribute to this work.